| The following is the complete

 have to weigh the additional 6 months or so with the surgical risks,

 knowing the end results will not be much different.
+Now, this is all very clinical and non-emotive,

 which is what is needed for this type of discussion.
 If I wanted to